Douglas C-133 Cargomaster

 The first of 35 C-133As was delivered in August 1957 and was powered by four 6,000hp Pratt and Whitney T-34-P-3 turboprops.
 Later aircraft had 7,100hp T-34-P-7W powerplants with water injection.
 The last three aircraft had clamshell doors, as opposed to upper and lower sections on earlier models, and this enabled Titan missiles to be carried.
 Fifteen C-133Bs retained the clamshell doors and had uprated engines.

 The 50 aircraft gave sterling service during the Vietnam War but were withdrawn prematurely in 1971 due to fatigue problems.
-One civil operated aircraft flies occasionally from its base at Anchorage, Alaska.
+One civil operated aircraft made the last flight of the type in 2008 when it was delivered from Anchorage, Alaska, to the museum at Travis Air Force Base in California.

 Contents Photos and census Update